 Diffusion of innovation theory was developed by EM Rogers in 1962 (Rogers, 2010).
 It originated from interpersonal communication to explain how an idea, behaviour or product gains momentum over time and spreads through a specific group of people or social system.
 The act of online knowledge sharing is disseminated by an independent individual to all members through a virtual community.
 As other members receive knowledge, it is first disseminated to themselves, who then make decisions about their own will and emotions.
 For example, individuals may choose to share this knowledge with more people because they benefit from the knowledge shared by others.
-The influence of these personal and social factors ultimately drives new individuals to develop knowledge, for example through private instant messaging channels (Slack, Telegram) or plugins (TurkerView).
+The influence of these personal and social factors ultimately drives new individuals to develop knowledge sharing behaviour and to innovate on this behaviour, resulting in new ways of sharing knowledge, for example through private instant messaging channels (Slack, Telegram) or plugins (TurkerView).
 The potential result of this diffusion, according to this study, is that more and more crowdworkers embrace and begin to engage in knowledge sharing behaviour, driving the evolution and innovation of this behaviour.